hdp1213/pc_multinest/README.md

 ```

 ## Running the Program
-`pc_multinest` takes some command line arguments used to specity where to write
+`pc_multinest` takes some command line arguments used to specify where to write
 MultiNest output files to.
 The full format is
 ```
-./pc_multinest <directory/to/output/root->
+./pc_multinest directory/to/output/root-
 ```

-where the first command line argument specifies the directory to write MultiNest
+The first command line argument specifies the directory (`directory/to/output`)
-chain outputs.
-It defaults to `output/pc_multinest-`.
-If you want to run
+and root (`root-`) to use for MultiNest output files.
+It defaults to
-multiple instances of `pc_multinest` independently, you can simply change the
+`output/pc_multinest-`.
+If you want to run multiple instances of `pc_multinest`
-root of the output files to something different for each run, e.g.
+independently, you must change the root of the output files to something
-`output/pc_multinest_full_run00-`.
+different for each run, _e.g._ `output/pc_multinest_full_run00-`.

 Giving no command line arguments to `pc_multinest` will just use default values
 for each variable that can be changed.
 Right now, that is only the output